Educators must respect other cultures

 A student in the math class she was substituting for filmed her saying that people in the United States “are not fighting for your right to speak Spanish.
 They are fighting for your right to speak American.”
 According to Fox 59, the comment enraged the class and three students walked out.

-The student population of Cliffside Park, many of whom are Spanish-speaking, immediately urged the administration to
+The student population of Cliffside Park, many of whom are Spanish-speaking, immediately urged the administration to take action.

 One student mentioned how this teacher would go to students speaking Spanish in the hallways and tell them to stop.